-These assets are subsequently measured at amortized cost, which is the amount at which the financial asset is measured at initial recognition, plus/minus, the cumulative amortization using the effective interest method, adjusted for any loss allowance.
+Subsequent to initial recognition these assets are measured at amortized cost, using the effective interest method, less any impairment losses.
 Interest income, foreign exchange gains and losses, as well as impairment, are recognized in profit or loss.
 Any gain or loss on derecognition is recognized in profit or loss.

-(b) Fair value through profit or loss (FVTPL)
+(b) Fair value through profit or loss

-All financial assets not classified as amortized cost or fair value through other comprehensive income (FVOCI) described as above are measured at FVTPL.
+All financial assets not classified as measured at amortized cost or fair value through other comprehensive income ("FVOCI") described as above are measured at FVTPL.
 On initial recognition, the Company may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.